cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/planning/propositional-logic/_index.md

 ---
-title: Propositional Logic and Planning
+title: Propositional Logic
-weight: 92
+weight: 91
 draft: true
 ---

-# Propositional Logic and Planning
+# Propositional Logic

 We have seen in the [route planning]({{<ref "../search">}}) module that for some problems agents do not need to possess significant representational abilities - its enough to represent the environment states as _atomic_.